 Oil prices soar past $100 a barrel as war escalates in Iran

-(CNN) — The price of oil surged past $100 per barrel on Sunday, the first time it crossed that mark since Russia’s 2022 invasion of Ukraine, as investors worried that the war in Iran would mean prolonged restrictions on Middle Eastern oil flows.
+(CNN) — The price of oil kept climbing Monday, having surged past $100 per barrel Sunday, the first time it crossed that mark since Russia’s 2022 invasion of Ukraine.

+Brent crude, the global oil benchmark, neared $120 a barrel in early trade before paring some of those gains to trade at around $104, a 12% gain on the day.
+WTI, the US benchmark, soared more than 11% Monday to $101.
+US crude briefly hit $110 a barrel Sunday evening.

+President Donald Trump, in a social media post, called surging oil costs a “very small price to pay.”

-A prolonged spike in oil and gas prices could exacerbate America’s struggles with affordability, putting President Donald Trump and Republicans in a precarious political position ahead of this year’s midterm elections.
+A prolonged spike in oil and gas prices could exacerbate America’s struggles with affordability, putting Trump and Republicans in a precarious political position ahead of this year’s midterm elections.

 The Trump administration on Sunday tried to assuage fears that the US and Israeli-led military campaign against Iran would have long-term effects at the pump.

-Trump told ABC News that the spike in gas prices is “a little glitch.”
-He called the rapid climb in prices an expected “detour.”

-On CNN’s “State of the Union,” Energy Secretary Chris Wright said the US does not plan to strike Iran’s oil industry or other energy infrastructure sites.
+The administration announced a plan to supply insurance to oil tankers passing through the strait, after maritime insurers said they would not cover ships in the region if they were attacked.
+The White House also said it would work to secure naval escorts for ships, but a plan hasn’t emerged, and shipping companies have said they are hesitant to traverse the region while the conflict continues.

+“Our shipping experts say the administration’s plan could help but won’t be enough on its own,” Falakshahi said.
+“I think the market will only calm down if there is a significant de-escalation now.”

-A senior Iranian official warned Sunday that the conflict has entered a “new phase” following Israel’s strikes.
+A senior Iranian official warned Sunday that the conflict has entered a “new phase” following Israel’s strikes against Iranian oil storage sites.
 The official signaled Iran may retaliate on the region’s energy infrastructure in the coming days.

 “Iran will not give up control of the Strait of Hormuz until it achieves its desired results,” the official said.